Things Every Cat Owner Needs To Throw Out And Replace To Keep Kitty Safe

 - First aid kit items

-Regardless of your furball’s breed or its age, there are probably expired, worn out, damaged items from all of the above-mentioned categories which you should throw out and replace with newer versions.
+Regardless of your furball’s breed or its age, there are probably expired, worn out, or damaged items from all of the above-mentioned categories which you should throw out and replace with newer versions.
 Here’s what you should really focus on:

 Plastic or broken feeding or watering bowls should go straight into the trash.
 Some pet manufacturers produce BPA-free plastic bowls.
 Either way, getting ceramic or metal bowls for your pet is your safest option.